Lower Oder Valley Landscape Park: Geography

-The Park is included in the Lower Odra River Valley Important Bird Area.
+The Park is included in the Lower Oder River Valley Important Bird Area.
 It is also a Natura 2000 EU Special Protection Area.

 Lower Oder Valley International Park

-The Landscape Park covers a core zone of 6.09 km^{2} and a buffer zone of 1,14 km^{2}.
-Together with the Lower Oder Valley National Park on the German side, the Lower Odra Valley Landscape Park makes up the core zone of Lower Oder Valley International Park.
+The Landscape Park covers a core zone of 6.09 km^{2} and a buffer zone of 1.14 km^{2}.
+Together with the Lower Oder Valley National Park on the German side, the Lower Oder Valley Landscape Park makes up the core zone of Lower Oder Valley International Park.